mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 When the cigarette belongs to a certain particular person, that cigarette shows its own virtuous quality, so-called *bad*.
 On the other hand, an old man who died, I forgot his name, who lived in Chicago for many, many years.
 96 years old, but he smoked!
 He loved smoking and he loved drinking so much, but he lived to 96 or 97 years old. *[He laughs.]* So for *him*, what is a cigarette?
 The cigarette is nothing to damage his body.
 Pretty good; enjoying his life, he enjoyed very much his smoking.
 So smoking itself doesn’t have any particular ideas.
 That’s why it is buddha.

 If you see the demons [...] you have to deal with the demons just like this, alright?
 That’s pretty hard, because if you deal with the demons, very naturally you deal with the demons *for what*?
 You know, immediately you say, “For what?”
 “Katagiri says demons are buddha, so I want to deal with the demons, they’re buddhas.”
 Well, how can you deal with the demons as buddha *practically*?
 Let me know. *[He chuckles.]* It’s very complicated.
-You cannot deal with demons as buddha in terms of what Shakyamuni Buddha or Dogen [talk about].
+You cannot deal with demons as buddha in terms of what Shakyamuni Buddha or Dōgen [talk about].
 Practice is not so simple.
 People misunderstand demons, buddhas.
 If you say “the bar is buddha” or “gambling is Buddha” – whatever it is, wherever you may be, all are buddhas.
 So if you understand very simply, you can go anyplace, you know?
 You can enjoy your life.
 But, *practically*... *[he chuckles,]* your life becomes messy.

 [So] you handle the demons when you see the demons, but you always cope with the demons for the sake of your desire.
 In many ways, for the sake of *something*.
 Enjoying, or satisfying your desire, in a big scale or in a small scale.
 [You know,] just a little bit... sometimes you don’t notice.
 But psychologically, that desire is always working.
 You deal with the demons, but demons are pretty good for you: at that time you can say demons are buddha.
 You know?
 For instance, “cigarettes are buddha.”
 And then if you smoke a cigarette, cigarette is pretty good for you, you feel good.
 You enjoy smoking; at that time cigarette is not demon.
 You say, “Demons become buddha.”
 That is alright, but at that time, check your mind once again.
 Study and observe your mind.
 Is there any sense, even slightly, is there no sense of satisfying your desire?
 Satisfying your desire means good or bad, in many ways.
 In a good way, in a bad way, in a neutral way, you [are] always satisfying your desires.
 That’s very common.
 But people don’t pay attention to it.
 [They] just simply handle the demons according to the “teaching.”
 So, “The teaching says demons are buddha, so let’s use [that].”
 But I don’t think it’s so simple.

-That’s why Dogen Zenji says, “In the time of demons becoming buddhas, *you subdue demons*.”
+That’s why Dōgen Zenji says, “In the time of demons becoming buddhas, *you subdue demons*.”
 You cannot handle the demons recklessly.
 No. You cannot handle demons according to your desires, your sense.
 Because if “demons are buddha” means demons are completely perfect beings beyond the idea of purity or impurity, [that means] you have to deal with the demons just like this. *How*?
 You must be very simple.
 Your activity must be very simple, just like a stream of water: just pass by from moment to moment.
 Don’t stay with it.
 That’s pretty hard practice.

 [If] somebody hits you from [behind] without any reason: at that, time can you handle this as a buddha? *Maybe*... maybe not.
 But no guarantees.
 But the question is, at the moment when somebody hits you without any reason, at that time you have to practically deal with that person as a buddha... and the situation, and you.
 That’s pretty hard.